fhfelipefh/The-simplest-way-to-send-a-message-with-python/README.md

 ```

-# How Does this code Work?
+# How Does this code?
 <p>

 - Place a text in the text file and each line of the file will be typed in the text field selected by you.